 Loading...

-Announcements 32nd NBC Meeting: The 32nd meeting of the National Biosafety Committee (NBC) was held on Friday 21st February 2025, at 11:00AM.
+Announcements Enhancing Regional BCH Nodes: Online Training for Effective Biosafety Information Shari: An online training session organized by the Biosafety Clearing-House (BCH) on strengthening regional BCH nodes for more effective biosafety information sharing will be held on April 24, 2025.
+The Third IBC Training on Pak-BCH Online Portal: We are pleased to announce the 3rd Training for Institutional Biosafety Committees (IBCs) on the Pak-Biosafety Clearing-House (Pak-BCH) Online Portal was successfully conducted on 22nd April 2025, Islamabad.
+The training aimed to build the capacity of registered and notified IBCs by equipping them with practical knowledge and skills for effectively using the Pak-BCH online portal.
+It provided hands-on experience in navigating the system, submitting applications, and maintaining compliance with biosafety regulations.
+Attendance was by invitation only and limited to registered and notified IBCs.
+Further details regarding the venue, agenda, and participation guidelines were shared with invited participants.
+For more details, please refer to our brochure We look forward to your participation in this important initiative!
+The Second IBC Training on Pak-BCH Online Portal: We are pleased to announce the 2nd Training for Institutional Biosafety Committees (IBCs) on the Pak-Biosafety Clearing-House (Pak-BCH) Online Portal, was scheduled on 17th April 2025 Islamabad.
+The training aimed to build the capacity of registered and notified IBCs by equipping them with practical knowledge and skills for effectively using the Pak-BCH online portal.
+It provided hands-on experience in navigating the system, submitting applications, and maintaining compliance with biosafety regulations.
+Attendance was by invitation only and limited to registered and notified IBCs.
+Further details regarding the venue, agenda, and participation guidelines were shared with invited participants.
+For more details, please refer to our broucher We look forward to your participation in this important initiative!
+32nd NBC Meeting: The 32nd meeting of the National Biosafety Committee (NBC) was held on Friday 21st February 2025, at 11:00AM.
 The meeting took place at the Ministry of Climate Change and Environmental Coordination, Islamabad.
-The First IBC Training on Pak-BCH Online Portal: We are pleased to announce the 1st Training for Institutional Biosafety Committees (IBCs) on the Pak-Biosafety Clearing-House (Pak-BCH) Online Portal, scheduled to take place on 3rd March 2025 Islamabad.
-This training aims to enhance the capacity of registered and notified IBCs by providing comprehensive guidance on the effective use of the Pak-BCH online portal.
-Participants will gain hands-on experience in navigating the platform, submitting applications, and ensuring compliance with biosafety regulations.
-Attendance is by invitation only and is limited to registered and notified IBCs.
-Further details regarding the venue, agenda, and participation guidelines will be shared with invited participants.
+The First IBC Training on Pak-BCH Online Portal: We are pleased to announce the 1st Training for Institutional Biosafety Committees (IBCs) on the Pak-Biosafety Clearing-House (Pak-BCH) Online Portal, was held on 3rd March 2025 Islamabad.
+This training aimed to enhance the capacity of registered and notified IBCs by providing comprehensive guidance on the effective use of the Pak-BCH online portal.
+Participants gained hands-on experience in navigating the platform, submitting applications, and ensuring compliance with biosafety regulations.
+Attendance was by invitation only and limited to registered and notified IBCs.
+Further details regarding the venue, agenda, and participation guidelines were shared with invited participants.
 For more details, please refer to our brochure We look forward to your participation in this important initiative!
 39th TAC Meeting: The 39th TAC Meeting successfully convened on 31st January 2025.
 Read more here.
 The Genome - 3rd Edition: The 3rd edition of the Pak-BCH Newsletter "The Genome" is now available!
 Stay updated with the latest advancements, activities, and insights in biosafety.
 Click here to read and Download.
 Challan Form for Issuance of IP: Find the Challan Form for the Submission of Import Permit Fees here.
 Attention IBCs: All public and private sector public and private sector organizations engaged in biotech related work are required to constitute IBC as per IBC notifications format 2024.
 Also, all the registered IBCs are requested to submit a one-page CV of IBC members.
 This is required to ensure compliance with NBC guidelines.
 Import Permit Fee for GM Soybean as FFP: Importers are required to submit fee of Rs.
 200,000 against each import permit application through demand draft as per the decision of the 31st NBC meeting held on 31st December 2024.
 Details of the decision of import permit fee can be found here.

 Welcome